cosmos/gaia/docs/architecture/adr-002-globalfee.md

 ## Decision
 To fix these problems, the following changes are added to the globalfee module:
-- The fee check uses the SDK coins' methods instead of the redefined methods.
+- The fee check uses the Cosmos SDK coins' methods instead of the redefined methods.
 - `BypassMinFeeMsgTypes` is a param of the globalfee module.
 As a result, the check whether a transaction can bypass the minimum fee is done on `deliverTx` (i.e., at the network level).
 In addition, to improve user experience, `MaxTotalBypassMinFeeMsgGasUsage` is introduced as a globalfee param.
 - The fee check is now executed in both `deliverTx` and `checkTx`.
 This is to prevent malicious validators from changing the fee check logic and allowing any transactions to pass fee check.
 As a consequence, `MinimumGasPrices` is introduced as a globalfee param.

 ## Consequences

 ### ZeroCoins in `MinimumGasPricesParam`
 The allowance of zero coins in the `MinimumGasPricesParam` within the globalfee module implies that `CombinedFeeRequirement(globalFees, localFees)` also permits zero coins.
-Therefore, the `CombinedFeeRequirement` doesn't meet the requirements of certain sdk.Coins methods.
+Therefore, the `CombinedFeeRequirement` doesn't meet the requirements of certain `sdk.Coins` methods.
 For instance, the `DenomsSubsetOf` method requires coins that do not contain zero coins.

 To address this, the `CombinedFeeRequirement` is split into zero and non-zero coins, forming `nonZeroCoinFeesReq` and `zeroCoinFeesDenomReq`.
 Similarly, the paid fees (feeCoins) are split into `feeCoinsNonZeroDenom` and `feeCoinsZeroDenom`, based on the denominations of `nonZeroCoinFeesReq` and `zeroCoinFeesDenomReq`.

 The split enable checking `feeCoinsNonZeroDenom` against `nonZeroCoinFeesReq`, and `feeCoinsZeroDenom` against `zeroCoinFeesDenomReq`.
-In the check of `feeCoinsNonZeroDenom` against `nonZeroCoinFeesReq`, the sdk coins' methods can be used since zero coins are removed from the `nonZeroCoinFeesReq`, while in the check `feeCoinsZeroDenom` against `zeroCoinFeesDenomReq`, only denoms need to be checked.
+In the check of `feeCoinsNonZeroDenom` against `nonZeroCoinFeesReq`, the Cosmos SDK coins' methods can be used since zero coins are removed from the `nonZeroCoinFeesReq`, while in the check `feeCoinsZeroDenom` against `zeroCoinFeesDenomReq`, only denoms need to be checked.

 ```go
 	nonZeroCoinFeesReq, zeroCoinFeesDenomReq := getNonZeroFees(feeRequired)